lusentis/dawson-docs-preview/README.md

     `;
 }
 helloWorld.api = {
-    path: 'hello', // the http path to attach this function to
+    path: 'hello', // the HTTP path to attach this function to
-    method: 'GET'  // & the http method
+    method: 'GET'  // & the HTTP method
 };
 ```